Who are The Friends of Presqu'ile Park?

 In 2013, we funded the Jobes' Woods Trail refurbishment (over $90,000) - removing of the old boardwalk and constructing of the new boardwalk (built to the same standard as the Marsh Boardwalk).
 Work was carried out by our volunteer building team (approximately 5,000 volunteer hours).

-We have developed: trail guides, children's activity books, flora and fauna checklists; butterfly books; the deer book; and Identi-wheel.
+We have developed: trail guides, children's activity books, flora and fauna checklists; butterfly books; the deer book; and Bird Identi-Wheel.

 Our fundraising helps to pay for the staff to provide the curriculum-based Kids 'n Nature School Group Program, attended by over 1500 students each year.
-We also fund some summer student interpreters and provide volunteer interpreters to support the Natural Heritage Education programs in the Park.
+We also fund some summer student interpreters and provide volunteer interpreters to support the Discovery programs in the Park.

 How do we do all that?